pwnageByButchy/pwnageByButchy.github.io/site/content/resources/acratic2.md

 ---
 # Author: Steve Bartimote
 # © Steve Bartimote.
 All rights reserved.
-title: "Sentinel"
+title: "Acratic²"
 description: "An intelligence platform for structured OSINT and breach-data investigation.
 Currently under heavy development."
 date: 2025-03-27T00:00:00+00:00
 tags: ["tools", "osint", "intelligence"]
 ---

-Sentinel is an intelligence platform being built for structured OSINT and breach-data investigation.
+Acratic² is an intelligence platform being built for structured OSINT and breach-data investigation.
 It provides analysts with a disciplined workflow for building Person of Interest and Organisation of Interest profiles, managing case files, and documenting collection methodology — all within an Australian legal and operational context.

+*Why "Acratic"?
+It is an adjective for the state of acting against your own better judgement, precisely the failure disciplined analysis exists to prevent.
+The platform is named for the habit it is built to counter.*

-## What Sentinel Does
+## What Acratic² Does

 The platform is designed around the same tradecraft principles taught in the Intelligence Series courses.
-Rather than a generic data aggregation tool, Sentinel is built to enforce good analytic practice: collection is documented against sources, assessments are separated from raw findings, and the case record supports audit and review.
+Rather than a generic data aggregation tool, Acratic² is built to enforce good analytic practice: collection is documented against sources, assessments are separated from raw findings, and the case record supports audit and review.

 Core capability areas under development include: